swift-server/sswg/proposals/NNNN-swift-distributed-tracing.md

         case .success(let response):
             span.attributes["http.status_code"] = response.status.code
         case .failure(let error):
-            // If the response has failed, mark this span as failed by recording an error span.recordError(error)
+            // If the response has failed, add the error to the span by recording it. span.recordError(error)
         }